dotnet/docs/docs/standard/serialization/system-text-json-migrate-from-newtonsoft-how-to.md

 <!-- For information about which features might be added in future releases, see the [Roadmap](https://github.com/dotnet/runtime/tree/master/src/libraries/System.Text.Json/roadmap/README.md).
 [Restore this when the roadmap is updated.]-->

-Most of this article is about how to use the <xref:System.Text.Json.JsonSerializer> API, but it also includes guidance on how to use the <xref:System.Text.Json.JsonDocument> (which represents the Document Object Model or DOM), the <xref:System.Text.Json.Utf8JsonReader> and the <xref:System.Text.Json.Utf8JsonWriter> types.
+Most of this article is about how to use the <xref:System.Text.Json.JsonSerializer> API, but it also includes guidance on how to use the <xref:System.Text.Json.JsonDocument> (which represents the Document Object Model or DOM), <xref:System.Text.Json.Utf8JsonReader>, and <xref:System.Text.Json.Utf8JsonWriter> types.
 The article is organized into sections in the following order:

 * [Differences in **default** JsonSerializer behavior compared to Newtonsoft.Json](#differences-in-default-jsonserializer-behavior-compared-to-newtonsoftjson)
 * [Scenarios using JsonSerializer that require workarounds](#scenarios-using-jsonserializer-that-require-workarounds)